 The results proved a few things.
 One, that 100% of collectors that I surveyed felt that grading companies were a needed part of the hobby.
 100%.

 However, collectors have lost trust in the card graders.
 100% of respondents said they have some concerns with PSA.
+Some complain about grading costs, but it mostly just comes down to overall trust levels.

 However SCG scored higher from a trust perspective with 57% of respondents saying that SGC was 'Totally Trustworthy'.